dkimjpg/Simple-Parking-Validations/README.md

 I plan on improving it with a more modern but simplistic design as I work on this.
 If for some reason you decide to use this for your own parking validation code system, you're putting a lot of sensitive employee data at risk.
 This is just a personal project, nothing special.

+UPDATE (1/28/2025): This project went from using only pure JavaScript to using Node and then I ended up having to use Electron to make this an app that runs locally on a computer ever since I learned that it isn't possible to directly modify excel or csv files from a website.
+To do that, I needed to use Electron, so now I've ended up creating a desktop app.

 # How parking validation code distribution works:
 When an employee enters their name and alias information into the designated areas, a preexisting csv file with the parking validation codes